Lisek8/PAW-Projekt/backend/README.md

 ### /boardPrivacy(int id, boolean makePrivate) (Put)

-sets board isPrivate field to requested status
+sets board isPrivate field to requested status.
+Current user has to be admin of the board.

+### /boardArchive(int id, boolean makeArchived) (Put)

+sets board isArchived field to requested status.
+Current user has to be admin of the board.